inrupt/solid-react-sdk/README.md

 We believe that providing developers with a great foundation to build awesome apps will help to establish best practices for development on Solid, and lead to some quality results that bring new users into the ecosystem.

+We decided to start with React based on its relative popularity in the Solid developer community, but we plan on creating kits for other major frameworks very soon.

 ## Composition

 The React SDK for Solid is a combination of libraries, components, documentation, best practices, and an application generator meant to accelerate the development of high-quality Solid applications.

 - **Reusable Components** that you can use on their own in the applications that you build
-- **An Application Generator** that incorporates all of the components and best practices together for you, standing up a fully functional Solid application.
+- **An Application Generator** that incorporates all of the components and best practices together for you, standing up a fully functional Solid React application.
 - **Best practice patterns** that you can reference as examples of how to accomplish particular things

 The React SDK for Solid is composed of the following items.